DinkoHristov/JavaScript_Applications_June_2025/01. REST Services and AJAX - Exercise/ReadMe.md

 The bus has two states – **moving** and **stopped**.
 When it is **stopped**, only the button “**Depart**” is **enabled**, while the info box shows the name of the **current** stop.
 When it is **moving**, only the button “**Arrive**” is **enabled**, while the info box shows the name of the **upcoming** stop.
 Initially, the info box shows "**Not Connected**" and the "**Arrive**" button is **disabled**.
 The ID of the first stop is "**depot**".

-When the "**Depart**" button is clicked, make a **GET** request to the server with the ID of the current stop to address **https://judgetests.firebaseio.com/schedule/{currentId}.json** (replace the highlighted part with the relevant value).
+When the "**Depart**" button is clicked, make a **GET** request to the server with the ID of the current stop to **https://http-rest-b17ec-default-rtdb.firebaseio.com/busSchedule/schedule.json** **/{currentId}.json** (replace the highlighted part with the relevant value).
 As a response, you will receive a JSON object in the following format:

 **stopId {**